lilibaker/data-science-S2023/challenges/c11-psaap-assignment.md

   around?
   - 1.456 to 2.296
 - Are there any other recommendations you would provide?
-  - Fixing `lam_f` decreases the percent of values within the range, so I would not fix that value.
+  - Fixing `lam_f` decreases the percent of values within the range (81.7% compared to the previous model’s value of 93.3%), so I would not fix that value.

 *Bonus*: One way you could take this analysis further is to recommend which other variables the design team should tightly control.
 You could